 A New York state report released this week found that Gov. Andrew Cuomo’s controversial executive order, which placed COVID-19 hospital patients into nursing homes, was not to blame for the state’s more than 6,000 nursing home deaths.
-But, as WBFO’s Older Adults Reporter Tom Dinki found, many, including Republican lawmakers, watchdog groups and medical professionals, still have questions about what impact the order had.
+But many, including Republican lawmakers, watchdog groups and medical professionals, still have questions about what impact the order had.

 New York State Health Commissioner Dr. Howard Zucker said Monday that it was staff and visitors, not the state’s controversial hospital policy, that brought COVID-19 into nursing homes.

 “The data shows that the nursing home residents got COVID from the staff and presumably also from those who visited them,” he said.

 Zucker and the state Department of Health’s 33-page report tries to exonerate Gov. Andrew Cuomo’s maligned executive order.
 The March 25 order, in an effort to free up hospital beds, mandated that nursing homes could not turn away a hospital patient just because the patient had COVID-19, resulting in over 6,300 COVID-positive patients being discharged into 310 nursing homes.